Maker-Breaker game: Examples

 A classic Maker-Breaker game is Hex.
-There, the winning-sets are all paths from the left side of the board to the right side.
-Maker wins by owning a connected path; Breaker wins by owning a connected path from top to bottom, since it blocks all connected paths from left to right.
+There, the winning-sets are all paths from the top side of the board to the bottom side.
+Maker wins by owning a connected path; Breaker wins by owning a connected path from left to right, since it blocks all connected paths from top to bottom.

-Tic-tac-toe can be played as a Maker-Breaker game: in that variant, the goal of Maker is to pick 3 squares in a row, and the goal of Breaker is just to prevent Maker from doing so.
-In that variant, Breaker has a winning strategy.
+Tic-tac-toe can be played as a Maker-Breaker game.
+The goal of Maker is to pick 3 squares in a row, and the goal of Breaker is just to prevent Maker from doing so.
+In this variant, Maker has a winning strategy.
 This is in contrast to the classic variant (which is a Strong positional game) where the second player has a drawing strategy (see Strong positional game#Comparison to Maker-Breaker game).

 Unordered CNF Game on a positive CNF (all positive literals) can be considered as a Maker-Breaker game where Maker wants to falsify the CNF, and Breaker wants to satisfy it.

 Some research has been done on playing Maker-Breaker games when the board of the game is the edge set $E$ of some graph $G$ (usually taken as a complete graph), and the family of winning-sets is $\mathcal{F}=\{E'\subset E\vert G[E']\hbox{ has property }\mathcal{P}\}$, where $\mathcal{P}$ is some graph property (usually taken to be monotone increasing [clarify?]) such as connectivity.
 For instance, the Shannon switching game is a Maker-Breaker game in which the winning sets are the paths between two distinguished vertices.